HubSpot/hubspot-cli/docs/TechnicalDesign.md

 # Technical Design

-To provide CMS developers with a flexible and powerful set of tools, the technical design is as follows:
+To provide HubSpot developers with a flexible and powerful set of tools, the technical design is as follows:

-1. The commands should follow Unix best practices in terms of composibility.
+1. The commands should follow Unix best practices in terms of composability.
 See [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)

 ```
 Write programs that do one thing and do it well.